comp-physics/RBC3D/case/README.md

 Right now, if you visualize the cells for this case you will see 8 RBC's in a file because that's what the place cells loop in `initoncd.F90` adds.

 ## Different Cell Types
-Currently, the different cell types we have are Leukocytes aks WBC's and sickle cells.
+Currently, the different cell types we have are Leukocytes aka WBC's and sickle cells.
 We also have functions to create shapes like spheres and ellipsoids in `ModRbc.F90`.

 ## Adding WBC's
 One way to add WBC's: